 - (a) To renew certification, a certified process server must establish that all required continuing education has been completed.
-Rules 4.1-4.3 supplement this rule and establish additional requirements for continuing education. - (b) A certified process server must complete at least 12 hours of approved continuing education during the process server's three-year certification period.
-For process servers who are already certified on the effective date of these rules, the three-year requirement begins with the process server's next three-year certification period. - (c) A continuing education activity for a certified process server must be an organized program of learning dealing with matters that are directly related to service of process.
+Rules 4.1-4.3 supplement this rule and establish additional requirements for continuing education. - (b) A certified process server must complete at least eight hours of approved continuing education during the certified process server's two-year certification period.
+A certified process server may carry forward to the next certification period up to four hours of continuing education hours. - (c) A continuing education activity for a certified process server must be an organized program of learning dealing with matters that are directly related to service of process.
 A continuing education activity should increase participants' understanding of the Texas judicial system, the responsibilities of a certified process server, and the certified process server's impact on the judicial process and the public.